awwright/http-progress/draft-wright-http-patch-byterange.md

 For brevity, example HTTP requests or responses may add newlines or whitespace, or omit some headers necessary for message transfer.

+The term "byte" is used in the {{!RFC9110}} sense to mean "octet."
+Ranges are zero-indexed and inclusive.
+For example, "bytes 0-0" means the first byte of the document, and "bytes 1-2" is a range with two bytes, starting one byte into the document.
+Ranges of zero bytes are described by an address offset rather than a range.
+For example, "at byte 15".

 # Modifying a content range with PATCH

 Although the Content-Range field cannot be used in the request headers without risking data corruption, it may be used in conjunction with the PATCH method {{RFC5789}} as part of a media type whose semantics writes a subset of a document, at a particular byte offset.
 This document re-uses the "multipart/byteranges" media type, and defines the "message/byterange" media type, for this purpose.

-Servers MUST read a Content-Range field from the patch document that completely indicates the parts of the target resource to write to, and produce a 422 or 400 error if none is found.
+A byte range patch lists one or more _parts_.
+Each part specifies two essential components:

+1. Part fields: a list of HTTP fields that specify metadata, including the range being written to, the length of the body, and information about the target document that cannot be listed in the PATCH headers, e.g. Content-Type (where it would describe the patch itself, rather than the document being updated).

+2. A part body: the actual data to write to the indicated location.

+Each part MUST indicate a single contiguous range to be written to.
+Servers MUST reject byte range patches that don't contain a known range with a 422 or 400 error.
 (This would mean the client may be using a yet-undefined mechanism to specify the target range.)

+The Content-Range field is used to specify the range to write to for each part:

-The client MUST NOT send the unsatisfied-range form (e.g. `bytes */1000`); this is not meaningful.
+The unsatisfied-range form (e.g. `bytes */1000`) is not meaningful, it MUST be treated as a syntax error.

 The client MAY indicate the anticipated final size of the document by providing the complete-length form, for example `bytes 0-11/12`.
 This value does not affect the success of the write, however the server MAY use it for other purposes, especially for preallocating an optimal amount of space, and deciding when an upload in multiple parts has finished.

 If the client does not know or care about the final length of the document, it MAY use `*` in place of complete-length.
 For example, `bytes 0-11/*`.
 Most random access writes will follow this form.

-Other "Content-" fields in the patch document have the same meaning as if used in the headers of a PUT request.
+Other "Content-" fields in the patch document have the same meaning as if used in PUT request with the complete document (patch applied).

-Servers SHOULD NOT accept requests that begin writing after the end of the resource.
-This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
+Servers SHOULD NOT accept requests that write beyond, and not adjacent to, the end of the resource.
+This would create a sparse file, where some bytes are undefined.
 For example, writing at byte 601 of a resource where bytes 0-599 are defined; this would leave byte 600 undefined.

-Servers that accept sparse writes MUST initialize unwritten regions to not disclose contents of existing storage.
-From the client's perspective, this is equivalent to another client or the server writing out any regions that it did not write to.
-Future specifications may define a way for the server to list uninitialized regions, for the client to act on, without needing to perform this step.
+Servers that accept sparse writes MUST NOT disclose contents of existing storage.

+The expected length of the write can be computed from the part fields.
+If the actual length of the part body mismatches the expected length, this MUST be treated the same as a network interruption at the shorter length, but expecting the longer length.
+This may involve rolling back the entire request, or saving as many bytes as possible.
+The client can then recover the same way it would recover from a network error.

 ## The multipart/byteranges media type